 Zi Su Ye For Colds + Nausea

 The perilla leaf, Zi Su Ye, is an amazing herb that can be used in your apothecary or herb garden, as well as your kitchen.
-It is part of the mint family, and in the correct growing conditions it grows abundantly and easily.
-It likes warm climates and thrives in partial shade.
+It belongs to the mint family, and in the suitable conditions it easily grows in large quantities.
+It grows well in warm climates and blossoms in partial shade.

 In Traditional Chinese Medicine, it is known as Zi Su Ye, and is found in the category of herbs that help to "release the exterior", making it a great remedy to help with symptoms such as fever, chills, headache, nasal congestion, or an early cough.
 It is warming in nature and acrid in flavor, features that can help to promote sweating, helping rid the body of any external pathogens.